saman/tradano/README.md

-# cryptocurrency-portofilio
+# Tradano
-Simple cryptocurrency portfolio, You can follow your benefist and track your trades
+Simple cryptocurrency trade portfolio tacker, You can follow your assets and track your trades

 ### Notice
 This is just first version and I developed for myself (it was private before), I will add packing and other stuff soon.

 ## Demo and usage
-You can use [the demo](https://samansoltani.com/cryptocurrency-portofilio/) right now
+You can use [the demo](https://samansoltani.com/tradano/) right now.